top of page

 The view on Telendos of most accommodation

 The cliffs are situated on the western side of the island.
 The most convenient place to stay is Masouri and adjoining villages, Myrties and Armeos.
-Accommodation consists mainly of studios for 2 or 3 people with prices starting at around 20€.
-It is possible to rent a house and there are also some hotels.It’s easy to access many cliffs on foot from Masouri, Armeos or Myrties.
+Accommodation consists mainly of studios for 2 or 3 people with prices starting at around 35/40 € for the cheapest.
+It is possible to rent a house and there are also some hotels.
+Have a look on Airbnb or Booking to find the accommodation that suits you (target Masouri).
+It’s easy to access many cliffs on foot from Masouri, Armeos or Myrties.
 However renting a scooter will offer you the freedom to visit a number of other crags and explore the island.

 WATER